RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_2.md

 ### Loading a Rust Program
 From the previous discussion, it became clear that to run a program, you have to do the following :
-1. load the program to memory ie where the CPU can fetch from (typically the RAM or ROM.).
+1. load the program to a memory where the CPU can fetch from (typically the RAM or ROM.).
 2. load the runtime for the program into memory.
 The runtime in this case means 'control code' that takes care of things like stack-overflow protection.
 3. make the CPU to point to the entry_point of the (loaded program + loaded runtime)